About Us

 First Course in Theory of Equations by Leonard Dickson

-First Course in Theory of Equations by Leonard Dickson - Table of Contents
+First Course in Theory of Equations - Table of Contents

 1. Complex Numbers 2.
 Theorems on Roots of Equations 3.
 Constructions with Ruler and Compasses 4.
 Cubic and Quartic Equations 5.
 The Graph of an Equation 6.
 Isolation of Real Roots 7.
 Solution of Numerical Equations 8.
 Determinants; Systems of Linear Equations 9.
 Symmetric Functions 10.
 Elimination, Resultants and Discriminants A: Fundamental Theorem of Algebra